DMASCoreDeclan/keyboard-shortcuts/README.md

 ## Design

 ### Imagery
 I wanted the Hero image to help Users equate the physical keyboard with the intended Shortcut.
-I used screenshots of specific part of the Hero image to visually demonstrate the shortcut and then repeated the shortcut with keylike buttons, styled with CSS.
-This allowed the Shortcuts page to be more densely populated with tips by only showing keylike buttons instead of having to create screenshots for subsequent shortcuts.
+I originally used screenshots of specific part of the Hero image to visually demonstrate but the quality of the screenshot was not good enough.
+I decided to contruct keys with code using [CSS Keyboard buttons](https://codepen.io/giumagnani/pen/jBNJKw).
+For the shortcuts on the shortcut page I used the \<kbd> element instead of CSS.
+This allowed the Shortcuts page to be more densely populated with tips by only showing keylike buttons instead of having to create CSS for subsequent shortcuts.

 ### Colours
 The colour scheme of the website has been changed from the original florescent colours to more conservative and darker colours of Black, Grey and Blue.
 I wanted fixed Nav-Bars and Footers to facilitate constant and easy navigation.